This article will teach you to create and add a custom page or template to a WordPress website.

 In our example, the currently active theme is the TwentyTwenty Child theme.

 Now, right-click inside your theme folder and choose NEW FILE -> PHP.
-If you don’t see the PHP option just choose the TXT option and change the file extension to PHP.
+If you don’t see the PHP option, select the TXT option and change the file extension to PHP.

 Now you can name the file as you wish.
 Make sure it’s a descriptive name.
-It is for your own use and I want you to recognize the template if you’ll ever need to modify it in the future.
+It is for your use, and I want you to recognize the template if you’ll ever need to modify it in the future.

-custom landing page.
-Pay attention, you are not allowed to use spaces, please use dashes instead.
-The end result will be named like so:
+I want to create a custom landing page without a header and footer in our example.
+Therefore, I’ll name it a custom landing page.
+Pay attention.
+You are not allowed to use spaces.
+Please use dashes instead.
+The result will be called like so:

-After creating the file, we will need to add a comment line at the top of the file to notify WordPress that we want to use it as a page or template.
+After creating the file, we will need to add a comment line at the top to notify WordPress that we want to use it as a page or template.

 To do so, right-click on the file name and click on Code Editor.